pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 URL: ``/``, the root URL

-This endpoint returns a list of all of the projects provided by the index, with each list item containing the project's name.
+This endpoint returns a list of all of the :term:`projects <Project>` provided by the index, with each list item containing the project's name.

 HTML representation
 ^^^^^^^^^^^^^^^^^^^